natenichols/constexpr-typeinfo-less/typeinfo-less.md

 - alias template

 #### List of atoms

+The following are atoms of ordering tuples.
+They shall be ordered from lowest to highest.

 - scalar types
-- kinds
-- names of classes
-- names of functions
-- names of aliases
 - *
 - [n]
+- kinds
+- names of class, function, or alias
 - rank{n}
 - ...